Jungian Synchronicity: Decoding the Psychology of Meaningful Coincidences

 Jung and the Jungians intuited the energetic nature behind this acausal principle.

-In fact, to Jung, things like archetypes, dreams, oracles, fairytales, and myths all carry an energetic signature, which he and other Jungians refer to as psychic energy.
-(Harding, 1973)
+In fact, to Jung, things like archetypes, dreams, oracles, fairytales, and myths all carry an energetic signature, which he and other Jungians refer to as psychic energy.12Harding, M. E. (1973).
+Psychic Energy: Its Source and Its Transformation.
+Princeton University Press.

-As von Franz explains, “An archetypal tale, like a dream, represents a self-representation of the flow of psychic energy.”
+As von Franz explains, “An archetypal tale, like a dream, represents a self-representation of the flow of psychic energy.”13On Divination and Synchronicity, 81.

 This flow of psychic energy relates to the energetic realm, which operates on nonlinear and nonlocal principles (more consistent with quantum mechanics).

-From a Jungian point of view, the entire process of depth psychology represents an interpretation of psychic energy flow.
+From a Jungian point of view, the entire process of depth psychology constitutes an interpretation of the flow of psychic energy.

 We look at dreams, therefore, as an energic process, as a visualization of the flow of the energy of the unconscious, and the same is true for mythological dreams, for fairytales and myths—the archetypal forms of this manifestation.
 One can always look at them from an energic standpoint.